Dog-friendly Guide to Moab

 ar-tee-sian: This is a human store but it had really cute locally designed clothes with the muted desert colors Doodle Mom loves.
 We got a couple bandanas that can easily be styled for a dog.
 This shop is also located on a block that has a lot of cute boutiques to wonder into.

-In addition to shopping, be sure to add these dog friendly patios to your list:
+In addition to shopping, be sure to add these dog-friendly patios to your list:

 The Spoke on Center: Our favorite dinner and best value for quality.
 Don’t miss the ice cream window on the sidewalk!